Tunisia flag

-South Africans can travel visa free to Tunisia for up to 90 days
+South African passport holders can visit Tunisia visa-free for up to 90 days.

 Country Overview